whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build a Healthy Nation One Community at a Time.md

 Of course -- you'd need to be that kind of friend too.

-There are so many people who want friendships like this.
-Whether you meet them online, at shops, at political events, anarchist spaces, in your neighborhood, or just by chance, many people long for such beautiful relationships, and they will be glad to meet you.
+Many people want friendships based on the golden rule.
+Whether you find them online, at shops, at political events, anarchist spaces, in your neighborhood, or by chance, they will be glad to meet you.

 Find others who also want rich friendships, and practice the revolutionary activities together.
 When you make a good friend, practice supporting each other, sharing, standing for what's right, holding each other to a high standard, encouraging each person to give their sacred gifts, and cultivating bravery.
 Practice creating private spaces so you can speak freely.